PHPFusion/PHPFusion/README.md

 # PHP-Fusion 8

-An updated PHP-Fusion 7 that has many features PHP-Fusion 8 has to offer.
+An updated PHP-Fusion 7 that has some of the features PHP-Fusion 9 has to offer.

 ## Getting Started

-See the readme.
+See the readme if anything is unclear.

-### Prerequisites
+### Requirements

-What things you need to install the software and how to install them

 ```
-PHP, MySQL
+- PHP 5.6.39 or higher
+- MySQL 5.1 or higher
+- Apache 2.2 or higher
+- Nginx 1.0 or higher - mod_rewrite or equivalent for SEO to work
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+To install and work with a local copy of PHP-Fusion you can download a copy of Laragon or XAMPP.

 ```
-See readme for instructions
+See readme for better instructions
 ```

 ### Coding style